Historic Scotland6 Days & 5 Nights

 - Ancient St Andrews, home to the oldest university in Scotland

-- Royal Deeside, home to historic Braemar and Balmoral Castles
+- Royal Deeside, where you will discover historic Braemar and Balmoral Castles

 - The atmospheric valley of Glencoe, site of the famous Massacre of Glencoe

-- Explore the Trossachs, home to Scotland's most famous outlaw, Rob Roy
+- Explore the Trossachs, birthplace of Scotland's most famous outlaw, Rob Roy

 What To Expect